revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-79. Suppose you are running a spark job 3 to 4 times everyday.
-And it loads the data into hive table.what would be the best approach to distinguish the data on the basis of time when it is loaded.
+79.Suppose you are running a spark job 3 to 4 times everyday.And it loads the data into hive table.what would be the best approach to distinguish the data on the basis of time when it is loaded.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-- Step 1: We can use Hive table to create as well as insert data.
-Or,  We can use below command to get the current time which will act as batch time in hive table:
+- Step 1: We can use Hive table to create as well as insert data.Or,  We can use below command to get the current time which will act as batch time in hive table:

 var batchtime=System.currentTimeMillis()